You've got questions, and we've got answers. Explore our collection of frequently asked questions from prospective and admitted students.

 - July 11 - 12

 Do parent(s)/guardian(s) have to attend the parent orientation?

 Participation in the parent and family orientation program, which will be held on June 27 from 1:00PM - 5:00PM, is encouraged.
 If parent(s)/guardian(s) have questions regarding the program they are welcome to contact us at email@example.com.

 I plan to audition for the U-M Marching Band, is there an opportunity during orientation to attend an audition?

 Scholars who wish to audition for the U-M Marching Band may do so as part of the SBSP orientation program.

 Should I bring a vehicle to campus?

 Scholars should not bring a vehicle to campus during the Summer Bridge Scholars Program.
 All courses are within walking distance of the residence hall and near public transporation to assist scholars in getting to their destination.
-Take some time to review U-M Transporation Services bus routes and schedules, and Ann Arbor Area Transporation Authority MRide Program and routes and schedules.
-Additional transporation information and assistance will be provided upon scholars arrival.
+Take some time to review U-M Transportation Services bus routes and schedules, and Ann Arbor Area Transportation Authority MRide Program and routes and schedules.
+Additional transportation information and assistance will be provided upon scholars arrival.